 115.71(b) Auditor reviewed the training roster from "PREA Specialized Investigator Training" dated January 1, 2013 through September 20, 2014.
 The roster showed that 56 investigators statewide received this training during that time frame.
-In October of 2014 17 investigators also attended this training.
+In October of 2014, 17 investigators also attended this training.
+These included those who are assigned to PCC investigations.